-A reliable universal adapter is another must-have for any international traveler.
+A reliable universal adapter is another must-have for any international traveller.
 “Reliable” is key — these things have a tendency to fall apart really quickly.
-So we have always been on the hunt for a good travel adaptor that’s strong, very useful, and reliable.
+So we have always been on the hunt for a good travel adapter that’s strong, very useful, and reliable.

 This adaptor works in over 150 different countries, so it saved me the headache of having to research adapters for every country.
 There are 4 USB ports and even a USB-C one for newer devices.
 I was basically able to charge all of my devices with this one adapter.